-You can purchase it with your ticket if you purchase directly on the Disney website – which I would never do as you can save when you buy your tickets with Get Away Today.
-If you purchase it with Disney it applies to each day and it will provide some convenience.
+You can purchase it with your ticket if you purchase directly on the Disney website – which I would never do as you can save when you buy your tickets with Get Away Today (buying at the gate is one of my top Disneyland Mistakes).
+If you purchase it with Disney it applies to each day and it will provide a small amount of convenience.
 But, it will be pricier.

-For the smart people who didn’t buy on Disney’s website, you’ll want to purchase your MaxPass as soon as you head through the turnstiles (you can’t add MaxPass until your ticket has been scanned).
+For the smart people who didn’t buy on Disney’s website, you’ll want to purchase your MaxPass as soon as you head through the turnstiles (you can’t add MaxPass until your ticket has been scanned into the park).
 Hopefully, your tickets are already scanned in, and you can quickly purchase the MaxPass on the app.
-Once you do (fYI, you’ll need your credit Card’s “secret code” in order to make the purchase) you can get your first MaxPass right there as you walk into the park.
+Once you do (FYI, you’ll need your credit Card’s “secret code” in order to make the purchase) you can get your first MaxPass right there as you walk into the park.